aimer63/fire/data/data_metrics.md

 Tail analysis allows you to focus on the most recent N-year window in your dataset, regardless of the total available history.
-When you use the `--tail N` option, the script calculates all metrics annualized return and volatility for just the last N years of valid data for each asset.
+When you use the `--tail N` option, the script calculates annualized return and volatility for just the last N years of valid data for each asset.
 This is especially useful for understanding recent performance or for comparing the latest period across different indices, even if their histories do not fully overlap.

 For correlation analysis, the matrix is computed only for the overlapping period where all selected assets have valid data in the tail window.
 The start and end dates of this